-Explores the theory and practice of occupational performance and everyday occupations.
-This includes development of human movement, strength, coordination, and common clinical problems resulting from damage to the muscular and/or nervous systems.
-Traditional occupational therapy (OT) assessment, intervention, treatment techniques, and documentation practices are outlined.
-Standard occupational therapy intervention/treatment techniques are introduced.
-Identifies and analyzes all aspects of occupation as outlined in the OT Practice Framework: Domain and Process, including activities of daily living, instrumental activities of daily living, social participation, and leisure exploration/engagement.
-Examines adapting and grading activities for a variety of disabilities, development of treatment interventions, completing documentation, administering assessments, and use of evidence-based practice.
-Prerequisite(s): C or better in BIOL 142, OCTA 134, and PSYC 232.
+Explores the theory and practice of occupational performance that impacts everyday occupations.
+This includes development of human movement, strength, coordination, sensation, vision, visual perception, cognition, and common clinical problems resulting from damage to the muscular and/or nervous systems.
+Occupational therapy (OT) assessment and intervention techniques to address these deficits will be outlined and practiced.
+Professional documentation across the continuum of care for pediatric, mental health, and physical dysfunction settings will be explored.
+The Occupational Therapy Practice Framework will be used as a guide to examine how to assess occupational performance and develop and implement treatments to address client factors and performance skills associated with physical dysfunction.
+Using credible resources and evidence-based practice is also emphasized.
+Prerequisite(s): C or better in BIOL 142, OCTA 134, OCTA 138, and PSYC 232.
 (PCS 1.2, 4 credit hours - 1 hour lecture, 6 hours lab)